The Who Cares Project

 - a service worker caring for customers

-“Women’s work” is everywhere; it is essential; and everywhere it is devalued.
+Care labor–paid and unpaid–is everywhere; it is essential; and everywhere it is devalued.
+Some people’s care is more valued than others’.

 This project seeks to raise voices, create community, empower women and caring men, and advance a caring, just society.